Consolidation, Management, Settlement: Know Your Debt Relief Terms

 Interested in debt relief?
 See our recommended programs.

 Debt settlement is an arrangement between you and your creditor to reduce what must be paid to be considered “paid in full.”
 That new reduced balance can often be spread over a series of payments.
 The willingness of lending institutions to allow for debt settlement is counter-intuitive: after all, they lose out on money that they are owed.
-Creditors find incentive, however, through the skillful negotiations of top notch debt settlement companies like National Debt Relief, which may include advising you to stop all payments until an arrangement is achieved.
+Creditors find incentive, however, through the skillful negotiations of top notch debt settlement companies like Freedom Debt Relief, which may include advising you to stop all payments until an arrangement is achieved.